kr0tyara/sokoban-barebones/readme.md

 A really simplistic boilerplate for your Sokoban puzzle based on the Heaps.io engine.

 ## Features
-- Basic Sokoban game loop (move blue boxes into green cells!)
+- Basic Sokoban game loop (move the boxes into green cells!)
-- Undo / Redo functionality
+- Undo / Redo functionality (override `history.HistoryState` to implement custom states for your entities)
 - Save / Load progress
 - Simple scoring system based on the number of steps made to complete the level (displayed in the Console)
 - Multiple playable characters at once ([desperatea](https://kr0tyara.itch.io/desperatea) style!)